Date: 2nd half of 7th century B.C.

 Dimensions: Overall: 5 3/8 x 2 3/4 x 5/8 in.
 (13.6 x 7 x 1.6 cm)

 Classifications: Miscellaneous-Bone, Ivory

 Credit Line: Gift of J. Pierpont Morgan, 1917

-This plaque represents the daughters of King Proitos of Argos.
-Having offended Dionysos, the god of wine (or, in other versions of the myth, the goddess Hera), they were driven mad and committed violent and unseemly acts until they were healed by the seer Melampos.
+This plaque illustrates a mythological subject related to the advent of the god Dionysos in Greece.
+Because the two daughters of King Proitos of Argos refused to recognize his divinity, they were driven mad and committed violent and unseemly acts until they were healed by the seer Melampos.
 Here, in their madness, they have unpinned their clothes and stand partially naked.